 - Finding anomalies in the transit system, for example, buses with advertisement wraps, types of buses that you usually don’t find assigned to a route

-- Collecting memorabilia such as schedules, maps, pamphlets, or legally acquired items off decommissioned buses
+- Collecting memorabilia such as schedules, maps, pamphlets, or legally acquired items off decommissioned vehicles and equipment